Rochester Recap: Continuing to Turn Things Around

 Another unsung hero for Rochester has been Dan Rohlfing, up from New Britain.
 Since being promoted, Rohlfing is hitting .407 with two home runs and nine RBI’s.
 Manager Gene Glynn said about Rohlfing, “He’s really sparked our club offensively since he’s arrived.
 He’s played right field, he’s caught, and he’s played left.
 He’s been a big plus, and makeup-wise he’s a fired up guy who brings a lot of energy.”

 Friday night he went 4-4 in the game against Gwinnett, and followed that up with a game winning 2-RBI single in the bottom of the ninth on Saturday night.

 “It was the first walk off hit of my career”, Rohlfing said after the game Saturday night.
 “I don’t even think I had one in high school.”

 Finally there’s Chris Colabello, who has been discussed at great length by myself and many other's who follow the Red Wings and the Twins.
 Colabello is 1st in the International League in batting average at .369, tied for fourth in home runs with 14 and fourth in RBI’s with 50, all that while missing 14 of the Red Wings 70 games.

 Despite being ranked 11th in the International League in ERA, there have been a few pitchers, especially in the bullpen, that have helped the Red Wings compile a 32-25 record since April 18th.

-Early on in the year, the Red Wings couldn’t seem to piece it together.
+Early on in the year, the Red Wings couldn’t seem to piece everything together.
 They would score a lot of runs and blow a lead, or the bats would be cold and the pitchers would throw a gem.
-It seems right now that Rochester has a good blend of players, the clubhouse is loose and there could be a lot to get excited about in the second half of the season in upstate New York.
+It seems now that Rochester has a good blend of players, the clubhouse is loose and there could be a lot to get excited about in the second half of the season in upstate New York.